-The vast scale of Australia makes methods of travel a major feature of any visit.
-In general, public transport plies only the major highways to capital cities, the bigger towns between them, and popular tourist destinations; to get off the beaten track you’ll have to consider buying or renting a vehicle.
+Given the country’s vast scale, travel is a major factor of any visit to Australia.
+In general, public transport plies only the major highways to capital cities, the bigger towns between them, and to popular tourist destinations; to get off the beaten track you’ll have to consider buying or renting a vehicle.

-If you’re travelling by road, check out the route on a map first because it’s very easy to underestimate distances and conditions – you may well be letting yourself in for a three-day bus journey, or planning to drive 500km on bad roads.
-Bear in mind what the weather will be doing, too; you don’t necessarily want to head into central Australia in a battered old car during summer, or into the northern tropics in the wet season.
+If you’re planning to cross states overland, factor in travel time.
+It’s easy to underestimate distances and conditions – you may well be letting yourself in for a three-day bus journey, or planning to drive 500km on bad roads.
+Bear in mind, too, what the weather will be doing; you don’t necessarily want to head into central Australia in a battered car during summer, or into the northern tropics in the wet season.

-Budget operators like Jetstar (jetstar.com.au) and Virgin Australia (virginaustralia.com) have joined national operator Qantas to slash ticket prices, so flying is now the most common means of interstate travel in Australia.
-As an idea of prices, a typical one-way flight from Sydney to Adelaide costs from around Aus$99 and from Perth to Darwin Aus$230.
+Budget operators like Jetstar (jetstar.com.au) and Virgin Australia (virginaustralia.com) have joined national operator Qantas (qantas.com.au.) to slash ticket prices, so flying is now the most common means of interstate travel.
+As an idea of prices, a typical one-way flight from Sydney to Melbourne costs from around Aus$120 and from Perth to Darwin Aus$230.
 These three airlines cover the majority of interstate flights.
-Regional routes are served by smaller airlines such as Regional Express, also called Rex (rex.com.au), which covers New South Wales, Victoria, South Australia and Tasmania; and state-based companies such as Skywest in Western Australia and Air North in the Northern Territory.
+Regional routes are served by smaller airlines such as Regional Express, also called Rex (rex.com.au), which covers New South Wales, Victoria, South Australia and Tasmania, and state-based companies such as Air North (airnorth.com.au) in the Northern Territory.
 If you are flexible about travel, many airlines offer massively discounted sale fares online – a huge saving in time as well as money considering the distances – so keep an eye on websites.

-Sightseeing flights are available throughout Australia – the best and most spectacular are included in the relevant sections and local tourist boards can advise), and cover everything from biplane spins above cities to excursions to the Great Barrier Reef and flights over well-known landscapes.
-A good example is a flight from Alice Springs to Uluru in a small plane, which enables you to visit the Rock in a day, but also observe the impressive central Australian landforms from the air.
-At the top end of the market, Bill Peach Journeys (t02/9693 2233, whttp://www.billpeachjourneys.com.au) offers a twelve-day tour that ticks off Australia’s postcard sights (Aus$13,795, all-inclusive).
+Sightseeing flights are available throughout Australia – the best and most spectacular are included in the relevant sections and local tourist boards can also advise.
+They cover everything from biplane spins above cities to excursions to the Great Barrier Reef and flights over well-known landscapes.
+A flight from Alice Springs to Uluru in a small plane, for example, enables you to visit the Rock in a day, but also observe the impressive central-Australian landforms from the air.

 The southeast has a reasonably comprehensive rail service: interstate railways link the entire east coast from Cairns to Sydney, and on to Melbourne and Adelaide.
 Each state operates its own rail network.
-For rail enthusiasts, there are two great (or perhaps just long) journeys: the Indian Pacific from Perth to Sydney, travelling for three nights and 4.352km across the Nullarbor Plain (seat only Aus$716; sleeper Aus$1402; luxury sleeper with meals Aus$2008); and the seasonal Ghan, which takes three days to go from Adelaide to Darwin via Alice Springs (seat only Aus$716; sleeper Aus$1372; luxury sleeper with meals Aus$1973).
-Holders of backpacker, student or YHA cards receive a discount of around a third, while other travellers can save money on seat-only fares with a rail pass.
-Both services are operated by Great Southern Railway (t13 21 47, whttp://www.gsr.com.au), and are obviously more geared towards the adventure than simply the act of getting from A to B.
+For rail buffs, Australia has two great (or perhaps just long) journeys: the Indian Pacific from Perth to Sydney, travelling for three nights and 4352km across the Nullarbor Plain; and the seasonal Ghan, which takes three days to go from Adelaide to Darwin via Alice Springs.
+Holders of backpacker, student or YHA cards receive a discount of around a third.
+Both services are operated by Great Southern Railway (greatsouthernrail.com.au), and are geared towards the holiday experience more than the act of getting from A to B.

-On these overnight services, a twin-share Red sleeper service provides washing facilities and converts from a day lounge into a sleeper, while the Gold service lays on a luxury en-suite cabin and all meals – the full “Orient Express” treatment.
-The seat-only option provides a reclining chair with generous legroom and a reading light, plus access to a lounge and buffet, DVDs and showers.
-There’s also the option of transportation for vehicles up to 5.5m long, with prices dependent upon the distance and direction travelled: while it costs Aus$799 from Adelaide to Darwin, the reverse journey is Aus$249, for example.
-Great Southern Railway also runs The Overland interstate service between Melbourne and Adelaide (11hr; from Aus$93), also with the option of car transport (from $149).
+There’s also the option of transportation for vehicles up to 5.5m long, with prices dependent upon the distance and direction travelled: while it costs Aus$1189 from Adelaide to Darwin, the reverse journey is Aus$649, for example.
+Great Southern Railway also runs the Overland 828km interstate service between Melbourne and Adelaide (11hr; from Aus$99), also with the option of car transport (from $259).

 Other than these, there are a couple of inland tracks in Queensland – to Mount Isa, Longreach and Charleville, plus the rustic Cairns–Forsayth run and isolated Croydon–Normanton stretch – and suburban networks around some of the major cities.
 Only around Sydney does this amount to much, with decent services to most of New South Wales.
 There are no passenger trains in Tasmania.

-While trains are more comfortable than buses, they are often slower – for example, Brisbane to Queensland takes 31 hours by train but 29 hours by coach – and more expensive.
-Some also have potential booking problems – Queensland trains, for example, require a month’s advance booking during holiday season.
+Trains are usually more comfortable than buses and can be a little faster – Brisbane to Cairns takes 25 hours by train, and 29 hours by coach – for only a little extra expense.
+Some also get seriously booked up – Queensland trains, for example, require a month’s advance booking during holiday season.
 Generally, it’s cheaper – and faster – to fly.

 Where bus travel scores over air (aside from its environmental impact) is its plethora of passes, though bear in mind that you won’t save money over shorter routes and that passes are non-refundable.
-Greyhound offers a range of passes lasting between three days and twelve months on which you can break your journey as often as you like and travel in any direction, but not backtrack.
-Sample fares include the six-month Perth–Darwin “Western Explorer” pass (Aus$725, Aus$656 concessions); a one-year “Best of the East”, which goes everywhere between Adelaide, Uluru, Alice Springs, Mount Isa, Cairns, Sydney and Melbourne (Aus$1494, Aus$1348 concessions); and the “All Australian” pass (Aus$3087, Aus$2781 concessions).
-Year-long kilometre passes are more flexible, giving you unlimited travel up to 20,000km in any direction until you have used up the distance paid for – these work out around 10¢ per kilometre; 1000km will get you from Sydney to Melbourne, 25,000km will get you all around Australia.
+Greyhound offers a range of passes lasting between three days and twelve months on which you can break your journey as often as you like and travel in any direction.
+Year-long Kilometre Passes are the most flexible, giving you unlimited travel up to 25,000km in any direction until you have used up the distance paid for – these work out around 10¢ per kilometre; 1000km will get you from Sydney to Melbourne, 25,000km will get you all around Australia.
 Greyhound also has dedicated Adventure Packages that include travel and popular tourism products: a Fraser Island tour, sailing in Whitsunday and a reef dive on the Sydney–Cairns East Coaster, for example.

 Stick to the east coast and public transport will cover most needs.
-But to explore Australia fully you’ll need your own vehicle.
-Only then will all the national parks, isolated beaches and ghost towns that make the country so special be within reach.
-If your trip is of three months or more, buying a vehicle may also be the cheapest way to go.
+But to explore Australia fully, you’ll need your own vehicle.
+Only then will the national parks, remote beaches and Outback towns that make the country unique be within reach.
+If your trip is of four months or more, buying a vehicle may also be the cheapest way to go.
 On shorter trips renting is the best bet – if not for the whole time then for short periods between bus rides, thereby allowing you to explore an area in depth.

 Most foreign licences are valid for a year in Australia.
 An International Driving Permit (available from national motoring organizations) may be useful if you come from a non-English-speaking country.
-In 2011, fuel prices started at around $1.30 per litre for unleaded, with diesel about five percent more: prices increase by around 10¢ in Darwin, jack up about a quarter along the Outback highways and can double at remote stations.
-The rules of the road are similar to those in the UK and US.
-Most importantly, drive on the left (as in the UK), and remember that seat belts are compulsory at all times, and that the speed limit in all built-up areas is 50kph or less.
-Outside built-up areas, maximums are either 90kph or 110kph on longer stretches – except in the Northern Territory, where common sense is your only limit between towns.
+In 2013, fuel prices averaged $1.45 per litre for unleaded petrol: prices increase by around 10¢ in Darwin, jack up about a quarter along the Outback highways and rise further in remote stations.
+The rules of the road are similar to those in the UK and US: drive on the left (as in the UK), and wear seat belts at all times.
+The speed limit in all built-up areas is 50kph or less.
+Outside built-up areas, maximums are either 90kph or 110kph on longer stretches, except in the Northern Territory, where common sense is your only limit between towns.
 Whatever else you do in a vehicle, respect the distances in Australia.
-Never drive tired and be tempted to push on through; similarly get out of the car every two hours – and don’t drink alcohol; random breath tests are common even in rural areas, especially during the Christmas season and on Friday and Saturday nights.
-One rule that might catch you out in town is that roadside parking must be in the same direction as the traffic; in other words, don’t cross oncoming traffic to park on the right.
+Never drive tired and be tempted to push on through; similarly get out of the car every few hours.
+Drinking alcohol is also forbidden: random breath tests are common even in rural areas, especially during the Christmas season and on Friday and Saturday nights.
+One rule that might catch you out in towns is that roadside parking must be in the same direction as the traffic; in other words, don’t cross oncoming traffic to park on the right.